undecaf/barcode-detector-polyfill/README.md

 + a [`CanvasRenderingContext2D`](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D)
 + a [`Blob`](https://developer.mozilla.org/en-US/docs/Web/API/Blob) or a
   [`File`](https://developer.mozilla.org/en-US/docs/Web/API/File) with a content `type` of `image/*`

+In addition, any object with a zero `width` or `height` property will be tolerated.

 The detector processes the `source` in natural size, making detection results independent of the size rendered by the browser.